vision-zjweu/compv.github.io/docs/hw1.md

 ## Overview

 In this assignment, you’ll work through three tasks that help set you up for success in the class as well as a short assignment involving playing with color.
-The document seems big, but most of it is information, advice, and hand-holding.
-Indeed, one section was a bit more open-ended and terse in the past, and has been expanded to four pages that walk you through visualizing images.
 The assignment has three goals.

-1. **The assignment will show you bugs in a low-stakes setting**.
-You’ll encounter a lot of programming mistakes in the course.
-If you have buggy code, it could be that the concept is incorrect (or incorrectly understood) or it could be that the implementation in code is incorrect.
-You’ll have to sort out the difference.
-It’s a lot easier if you’ve seen the bugs in a controlled environment where you know what the answer is.
-Here, the programming problems are deliberately easy and we even provide the solution for one!
+1. **Show you bugs in a low-stakes setting**.
+You’ll encounter a lot of programming mistakes in the course and we want to show you common bugs early on.
+Here, the programming problems are deliberately easy!
-2. **The assignment incentivizes you to learn how to write reasonably good python and numpy code**.
-You should learn to do this anyway, so this gives you credit for doing it and incentivizes you to learn things in advance.
-3. **You don’t need to worry about having similar solutions for coding in this homework**.
-The code in this homework (especially warmups, test, and dither) are going to be very similar across students becauseeach function is so short.
-Please do not worry that we will be looking to find people who copied off each other’s code.
+2. **Learn to write reasonably good Python and NumPy code**.
+Having layers of nested `for` loops will cause bugs and is not feasible for us to debug, use NumPy effectively!
+If you have not had any experience with NumPy, read this [tutorial](http://cs231n.github.io/python-numpy-tutorial/){:target="_blank"} before starting.

 The assignment has four parts and corresponding folders in the starter code:

-- Numpy (Section 2 – folder `numpy/`)
+- Numpy Intro (folder `numpy/`)
-- Data visualization (Section 3 – folder `visualize/`)
+- Data Interpretation and Visualization (folder `visualize/`)
-- Image dithering (Section 4 – folder `dither/`)
-- Looking at color (Section 5)

-Here’s my recommendation for how to approach this homework:

-- If you have not had any experience with Numpy, read this [tutorial](http://cs231n.github.io/python-numpy-tutorial/){:target="_blank"}.
-Numpy is like a lot of other high- level numerical programming languages.
-Once you get the hang of it, it makes a lot of things easy.
-However, you need to get the hang of it and it won’t happen overnight!
-- You should then do Section 2.
-- You should then read our description about images in Section A. Some will make sense; some may not.
-That’s OK!
-This is a bit like learning to ride a bike, swim, cook a new recipe, or play a new game by being told by someone.
-A little teaching in advance helps, but actually doing it yourself is crucial.
-Then, once you’ve tried yourself, you can revisit the instructions (which might make more sense).
-  If you haven’t recently thought much about the difference between an integer and a floating point number, or thought about multidimensional arrays, it might be worth brushing up on both.
-- You should then do Section 3 and then Section 4.
-Both are specifically designed to produce common bugs, issues, and challenges that you will likely run into the course.
-- Finally, conclude with Section 5.
+- Lights on a Budget (folder `dither/`)
+- Colorspaces

 ## Numpy Intro